 The sellers will try to fix an attractive price that will encourage more consumers to buy their commodities.
 However, an exchange occurs only when the willingness to pay aligns with the sellers’ willingness to accept.

-Willingness to accept is the minimum amount at which sellers sell their commodity.
+Willingness to Sell or willingness to accept is the minimum amount at which sellers sell their commodity.
 Contrary to this, the Willingness to Pay is the maximum price consumers would pay to buy the item.

 Factors Affecting Willingness to Pay WTP